-The Case Management Agency and BFP Licensing Staff will be afforded field training appointments by an assigned BFP Training Team Trainer upon request from the trainee, supervisor and/or classroom trainer.
-Field Training consists of a Trainer working one-on-one with the trainee, for a minimum of four field visits within the first three months following the employee passing the post-test.
+The Case Management Agency and BFP Licensing Staff will be afforded field training appointments by an assigned BFP training team member upon request from the trainee, supervisor and/or classroom trainer.
+Field Training consists of a trainer working one-on-one with the trainee, for a minimum of four field visits within the first three months following the employee passing the post-test.